Beaver Stadium: Expansions

 The appearance of the stadium has been enhanced with the addition of large blue letters spelling out "The Pennsylvania State University" on the west-facing suites, and a list of Penn State's undefeated, national championship, and Big Ten championship years underneath.
 2012 is the exception, which was added to this list during the November 24, 2012 game against Wisconsin to honor the team that played after sanctions were passed down during the aftermath of the Jerry Sandusky scandal.
-On the opposite side of the stadium, letters spelling, "Penn State Nittany Lions" have been added to the press box, with "Beaver Stadium" running below.
-Nine markers depicting the various traditions of Beaver Stadium, including the Blue Band, the student section, and the blue buses which bring the team to the stadium, have been placed around the stadium as well.
+Nine markers depicting the various traditions of Beaver Stadium, including the Penn State Blue Band, the student section, and the blue buses which bring the team to the stadium, have been placed around the stadium as well.
 In late October, the walls surrounding the field were refaced with Pennsylvania limestone.
 An iron gate has replaced the old chain-link face at the players' entrance into the stadium.
 On the new gate the words "PENN STATE" appear in blue.

-The Penn State Office of Physical Plant and Athletic Department expanded the north and south video boards to make them HD and because parts were no longer available for the old boards.
+The Penn State Office of Physical Plant and Athletic Department expanded the north and south video boards to HD video boards and because parts were no longer available for the old boards.
 The area of the new video screens dedicated to game replays and game-related video is much larger than the screens they replaced.
 The two video boards together are some of the largest in college football.
 The renovation expanded the size of the video boards by eliminating the current game clock and lamp matrix display.
-The boards are only the second of their kind made and are 4k UHD.
+The boards are only the second of their kind made and are 4K UHD.
 The project was completed prior to the first home game of the 2014 season.
 The boards cost approx. $10 million.
-Also on the back of both boards is a Nittany lion logo that lights at night and was added to promote the "Penn State Brand".
+Also on the back of both boards is a LED Nittany Lion logo that lights at night and was added to promote the "Penn State brand".
 Starting with the 2015 season fireworks are shot off from the top of each scoreboard when the team takes the field.